Skip to main content

 Genetics plays a meaningful role for some patients.
 Mutations in BRCA1, BRCA2, Lynch syndrome genes, and others raise lifetime cancer risk significantly.
 People with strong family histories or known mutations benefit from targeted screening protocols, often starting earlier and more often than average.
 Whole-genome panels can also reveal less-known risk variants.

 Incidental findings at Fishtown Medicine are managed by clear interpretation, careful follow-up, and direct communication.
-We classify each finding by likely behavior, decide whether it needs imaging follow-up, biopsy, or simple monitoring, and explain the plan in plain language.
+We classify each finding by likely behavior, decide whether it needs imaging follow-up, biopsy, or simple monitoring, and explain the plan.
 The goal is to act on real signals, not on every shadow.

 The future of cancer screening points toward more sensitive blood tests, better imaging with artificial intelligence assistance, and risk models that combine genetics, metabolic markers, and lifestyle.
 Multi-cancer early detection tests like Galleri are part of that future.
 We expect more cancers to be screened with simple blood draws within the next decade.

-Metabolic health is one of the few cancer risk factors patients can change in a measurable, sustained way.
+Metabolic health is 1 of the few cancer risk factors patients can change in a measurable, sustained way.
 Genetics is fixed.
 Age is fixed.
 Insulin sensitivity, visceral fat, sleep, exercise, and alcohol are not.
-Working on those upstream levers is one of the highest-yield things any person can do for long-term cancer risk.
+Working on those upstream levers is 1 of the highest-yield things any person can do for long-term cancer risk.

 Yes, low-dose CT lung screening still plays a role for current and former smokers who meet eligibility criteria.
 It is the only screening test proven to reduce lung cancer mortality in this group.
 Whole-body MRI does not replace it because lung tissue is best assessed with CT, not MRI.